RileyPal/ramjet_performance_sim/README.md

 # in question would have to in some way have a variable intake design. i.e. The intake's structure would need to
 # morph mid-flight in order to account for the differences in the fluid dynamics at higher mach numbers for this
 # simulation to be fully applicable.
 I can conceive of ways that would work, but practically I have never heard of
-# any such designs being used or even developed.
+# any such designs being in common use or atleast not to the extent that it approaches the capabilities of an
+# idealized intake.